 A motor vehicle accident is one of the most common causes of death in Houston and the United States.
 Several factors and legal issues arise from a car accident, making it imperative to understand the law’s different aspects and positions.
-Our Houston car accident lawyers at Calhoun Meredith are a resource all plaintiffs need.
+A Houston car accident lawyer at Calhoun Meredith is a resource all plaintiffs need.

 A traffic collision occurs when private or commercial vehicles collide with another vehicle, pedestrian, animal, road debris, and other stationary debris.
 It can be a tree, pole, building, fence, or mailbox.
 The impacts result in long-term consequences and fatalities.

 In Texas, motor vehicle accidents occur daily as no one can control others' actions.
 Auto accident attorneys help navigate the legal process.
 Below, we highlight the most common types of car accidents in Houston city limits..

 Rear-end collisions account for many crashes in Houston and the United States.
 A rear-end accident happens when one car hits another in front of it from the rear.
 It is usually the result of drunk drivers going behind the wheel, speeds, and distracted driving..

 Most times, it occurs in heavy, slow traffic.
 Rear-end car accident often result in severe injuries for the survivors.
 Rear-end accident situations call for a Houston accident lawyer for their expertise in navigating the complex legal road ahead.